cnaidu402/Cross-Impact-Analysis-of-Order-Flow-Imbalance/README.md

 - **Plug Power:** Highlights of performance.
 - **Magic Empire:** Summary of trends.

-(Replace the placeholders with actual findings from the analysis.)

 ## Notes
 - Ensure the required CSV files are placed in the correct directories as referenced in the notebook.